coq/coq/doc/sphinx/language/core/variants.rst

 There are specific notations for case analysis on types with one or two
 constructors: ``if … then … else …`` and ``let (…,…) := … in …`` (see
 Sections :ref:`if-then-else` and :ref:`irrefutable-patterns`).

+..
+[1]
+   Except if the inductive type is empty in which case there is no equation that can be used to infer the return type.